-The effective sample size is an estimate of the sample size required to achieve the same level of precision if that sample was a simple random sample.
+The effective sample size (ESS) is an estimate of the sample size required to achieve the same level of precision if that sample was a simple random sample.
 Mathematically, it is defined as n/D, where n is the sample size and D is the design effect.
 It is used as a way of summarizing the amount of information in data.
 It has three main areas of application: survey analysis, time series analysis, and Bayesian statistics (MCMC).

-How effective sample size is used
+How to use the effective sample size

 Sometimes effective sample sizes are used as an input into statistical calculations in place of the actual sample size.
 This practice is better than using the actual sample size but is only a rough heuristic.
 (In general, a better approach is to use statistical techniques specifically designed for non-simple random samples, such as complex samples regression.)